 If your desired domain is available, you can proceed to purchase it.
 If not, don’t panic!
 You have a couple of options and we will describe them below in the Premium Domains section.

 Once you’ve determined whether your domain is available, you will want to purchase it from a domain registrar or web hosting company.
-Some web hosts will register a domain name for you for free (usually for one year) when you buy a web hosting services from them, while others will do it for you, but you’ll have to cover the registrar fees (an annual fee of $10 – $15 for the “.com” domain).
+Some web hosts will register a domain name for you for free (usually for one year) when you buy a web hosting service from them, while others will do it for you, but you’ll have to cover the registrar fees (an annual fee of $10 – $15 for the “.com” domain).

 It’s a personal preference whether to register the name directly, with a domain name registrar, or with the web host.
-In any case, you want to make sure you are assigned as the owner, the administrative, and technical contacts for the domain name you purchased.
+In any case, you want to make sure you are assigned as the owner, the administrative, and the technical contacts for the domain name you purchased.
 If you are buying multiple domains, it might be easier to use one good registrar.
 But, if you are buying a domain name and planning to make a website or use it for custom email purposes, it will be easier to go with the hosting company (hosting account) and keep everything under one roof.

 One thing’s for sure.
-You have to find a reliable company to register your domain with.
+You have to find a reliable company to buy your domain with.
 There are hundreds of companies available and we will recommend you the best ones from our experience, both registrars, and hosts.

 Your domain registrar should be accredited by ICANN, a non-profit organization existing to define how the domain name system functions and expands.
 They coordinate unique identifiers across the world to ensure the web is truly worldwide.

 When choosing your domain registrar, you will want to check out the price and top-level domain availability (everyone does .com, but not everyone does specific country top-level domains and the new topic-specific top-level domains).

-Tip: Keeping your domain name and hosting account separate will involve extra operations, such as pointing DNS records from your domain registrar to the hosting company before launching and making your new website.
-This is not a complicated task and most registrar companies have step-by-step description of that process.
+Keeping your domain name and hosting account separate will involve extra operations, such as pointing DNS records from your domain registrar to the hosting company before launching and making your new website.
+This is not a complicated task and most registrar companies have a step-by-step description of that process.

 The tricky part about purchasing domains is that you cannot really estimate the value (as you can with cars, phones, computers, etc.) for your negotiations.
 Salesforce.com paid $4.5 million for the domain name Data.com.
-Folks from WebFlow were able to buy webflow.com domain for around $3,000.
-Recently we’ve helped our friends to find domain name BoldGrid.com for the regular price of $15.
+Folks from WebFlow were able to buy the webflow.com domain for around $3,000.
+Recently we’ve helped our friends to find the domain name BoldGrid.com for the regular price of $15.